 The Fifth Amendment to the Constitution says in part: “nor shall private property be taken for public use, without just compensation.”
 Taking Birnbaum’s private property to benefit a privately owned casino does not equate to a public use, and the CRDA’s contention that doing so serves a “public purpose” is both misleading and untrue.To add insult to injury, the casino the CRDA sought to benefit, known as “Revel,” went belly up within a few years of its opening its doors—a Revel without a cause, if you will.
 Yet the CRDA foolishly doubled down on its takings bet, pressed its hand in court, and continued (and continues) to demand Birnbaum’s property.

-In that earlier case, the CRDA went after Vera Coking’s home to benefit Trump Plaza casino.
-The New Jersey courts said no dice and told the CRDA that taking a person’s private property to benefit a privately-owned casino does not amount to taking property for public use, even if the casino is owned by the future President of the United States (well they may not have said that last part).
+In that earlier case, the CRDA went after Vera Coking’s home to benefit a different casino.
+The New Jersey courts said no dice and told the CRDA that taking a person’s private property to benefit a privately-owned casino does not amount to taking property for public use.

 In 2014, despite that earlier loss, the state decided to try and take Birnbaum’s property.
 Initially, Judge Julio Mendez ruled that the CRDA could take Birnbaum’s property without a concrete plan in place for the property’s public use.